Baker Motor Co. breaks ground on new $10M Mercedes-Benz dealership in Summerville

 Shopping cycle

-In-home bike/treadmill provider Peloton will open at 10 a.m.
+In-home bike and treadmill provider Peloton will open at 10 a.m.
 Thursday in 1,929 square feet at 1239 Belk Drive next to Reeds Jewelers in Mount Pleasant Towne Centre.

 The company's first South Carolina location will host a health and wellness panel 6-8:30 p.m.
 Nov.
 14, featuring cycling instructor Alex Touissant and tread instructor Selena Samuela.
 It's free and open to the public.